VeggieTales in the House: Production

-The series was executive produced by TenNapel, creator of Earthworm Jim and Catscratch.
+The series was executive produced by TenNapel, creator of Earthworm Jim, Project G.e.e.K.e.R. and Catscratch.
 The series was released to Netflix on November 26, 2014.
 The show lasted for three years before ending in 2016.
 A follow-up series, titled VeggieTales in the City, was released on February 24, 2017, but ended by September 2017.

 The two creators of the traditional VeggieTales series from 1993 reprise their voices of the characters: Phil Vischer reprises the voices of Bob the Tomato, Archibald Asparagus, Jimmy Gourd, Phillipe Pea, Mr. Lunt, and Pa Grape and Mike Nawrocki reprises the voices of Larry the Cucumber, Jerry Gourd, and Jean-Claude Pea.
 Other characters on the show (including the rest of the original characters brought over from the original VeggieTales series) are voiced by Tress MacNeille as Petunia Rhubarb, Madame Blueberry, Laura Carrot, and Junior Asparagus, Rob Paulsen, who provides the voice of Ichabeezer and two new characters named Bacon Bill and Motato, Maurice LaMarche, and Kel Mitchell, among others.
+Vischer revealed that he nearly passed on the show due to the fact that they would only pay him the "S.A.G. minimum" for voicing Bob.
+Upon hearing that he was leaving, DreamWorks insisted that he get a higher salary so that they can keep him on.

 The series was removed from Netflix on September 23, 2022, six years after the release of the fourth and final season.
 Despite this, VeggieTales in the City was available on the service until September 2023.